Meds for Africa

 Meals on Wheels

 Meals on Wheels, a program run by the Visiting Nurses Association of Texas, has been supported by NorthPark Presbyterian members for over 40 years.
-Our volunteer week is the second week of each month and we deliver daily, Monday through Friday.
+Our volunteer week is the second week of each month and church volunteers deliver daily, in shifts, Monday through Friday.

 The Stewpot & The Bridge